open-design-kit/opendesignkit/_methods/human-spectrogram.md

 title: Human Spectrogram
 tags:
     - discovery
-teaser: An activity aimed at getting people to open up and think about design.
+teaser: Get people to open up about where they stand on design decisions.
 ---

 **Method:** Human Spectrogram